 It works closely with your Blood and your blood vessels, and connects everything up via the acupuncture channels, through which it circulates.

 Although it circulates all the time, it becomes active, at least in its nourishing and repairing roles, when you rest and particularly when you sleep.
-So if you can't or don't sleep, it can't repair your body so well and you become tired and more easily damaged and susceptible to frustrations.
+So if you can’t or don’t sleep well, it can’t repair your body properly.
+What happens?
+You become tired and more easily damaged and susceptible to frustrations and illness.

-Ideally, the Defensive Qi (the Chinese name for it is Wei Qi) circulates in the acupuncture channels during the day, but 'submerges' during the night when the Nutritive Qi takes over and through your sleep, re-nourishes your body and mind.
+Ideally, your Defensive Qi (Chinese name – Wei Qi) circulates in your acupuncture channels during the day.
+At night it ‘submerges’ during sleep.
+That’s when your ying or Nutritive Qi takes over and during sleep, re-nourishes your body and mind.

-Just to remind you ...
-Your Nutritive Qi is what feeds and repairs your body, and circulates in the internal energy organs, being a Yin area.
+(Just to remind you … Your Nutritive – ying – Qi is what feeds and repairs your body, and circulates in the internal energy organs, being a Yin area.)

-What does Defensive Qi do?
-If it is working properly, it defends and protects you from what are called external pathogenic factors, the chief of which are - Chinese concepts again - Cold, Wind, Damp, Heat.
+What does Defensive – wei – Qi do?
+If working properly, it defends and protects you from what are called external pathogenic factors, the chief of which are – Chinese concepts again – Cold, Wind, Damp, Heat.

-But it does more than that, because it is also considered to feed these outer areas and keep them warm.
+But it does more than that, because it is also feeds these outer areas and keep them warm.
 So it manages the temperature of your body.

-As part of this heat-regulating function it has another very important function which is that it opens your sweat pores when you need to cool down and closes them when you need to keep warm.
-You sometimes find people who seem to sweat either all the time or inappropriately: their Defensive Qi is often not functioning properly.
+As part of this heat-regulating function it has another very important function.
+This is to open your sweat pores when you need to cool down.
+Also, to close them when you need to keep warm.
+You sometimes find people who sweat all the time or when there’s no reason for it.
+In that case, their Defensive – wei – Qi is probably not functioning properly.

-This form of Qi does not enter the acupuncture channels, and is mainly managed by your Lung Qi.
+This defensive Qi does not enter the acupuncture channels, and is mainly managed by your Lung Qi.
+(So read the link to understand why you should cultivate lung health!)

-Consequently, if your Lung Qi is deficient, or your Defensive Qi is low, you'll probably feel cold and be prone to catching more diseases, including colds.
+Consequently, with Lung Qi deficient and Defensive Qi is low, you’ll often feel cold.
+Also, you’ll be prone to catching more diseases, including colds.

 So they tear around, frenziedly barking, generally running amok, and preventing your sleep.

-In Chinese medicine, there are acupuncture points which in effect, calm them down and help them to find their kennels, leaving you in peace.
+In Chinese medicine, there are acupuncture points which in effect, calm the dogs down and help them to find their kennels, leaving you in peace.
+These points lie along acupuncture channels where you feel disturbances, like headaches or tension.

 In this syndrome the Yang can’t enter its rest-state so remains in its Yang state.